CENTERS OF EXCELLENCE (CoEs) FOR REGULATORY SCIENCE

 STEPS TO BECOMING A COE

-- Ability to develop and deliver training program against priorities set by the APEC RHSC
+- Ability to develop and deliver a training program with priorities set by the APEC RHSC

 - Willingness to provide a full or part-time Director and appropriate staff to manage the CoE

-- Ability & commitment to achieve objectives as agreed in operating guidelines
+- Ability & commitment to achieve objectives as agreed herein

 - Ability to fund the administrative overhead over the life of the agreement (minimum 5 years)